|Nutritional Guidelines (per serving)|

 Rim a cocktail glass with lavender sugar by wetting the rim with a little lime juice then rolling the rim in the sugar.

-In a cocktail shaker, muddle the blueberries, lavender syrup, and blueberry liqueur.
+In a cocktail shaker, muddle the blueberries, blueberry liqueur, and lavender syrup.

-Add the rest of the ingredients and ice, then shake well.
+Add the cachaça and lime juice.
+Fill the shaker with ice, then shake well.

 Strain into the prepared cocktail glass.